 Toy & Trains Fairs are specialist events where people meet to buy and sell models, collectable toys, model railway and sometimes slot cars and scalextrics.
 They usually happen in local towns, in large venues like sports halls or community halls, attended by a far travelling number of model railway traders and an audience of railway enthusiasts looking to buy some model trains for their collection.
 Its a great social community event and usually well attended by the ideal target audience, simply looking to buy.
 Similar to a car boot sale, but specific to model railway and collectable toys.
 You can usually book a table for a small fee, setup your items and buyers will flock with offers in mind, you can negotiate or have fixed prices you want to sell for.
 Either way there are plenty of sellers there so its good to have some flexibility.

-How to find train fairs: First check the UK Model Shops Events page, you might find some events near you.
-Also search the Internet for "Toy & Train Fairs" or "Model Railway Exhibitions" in your wide surrounding area.
+- Which toy or train fairs: First check the UK Model Shops Events page, you might find some events near you.
+Also search the Internet for "Toy & Train Fairs" or "Model Railway Exhibitions" in your surrounding area.
 Chris Dyer Fairs host many events across Wales, Bristol and Ireland so check them out if your in that area.

 Like the above option, Sell at train fairs, but sell direct to the traders at the event who are always looking to gain fresh stock.

-How to find toy & train fairs: See the above option 'Sell At Train Fairs' under 'How to find train fairs'.
+- Finding a toy or train fair: See the above option 'Sell At Train Fairs' under 'Which toy or train fairs'.

 We all love a car boot sale and model railway enthusiasts do too, especially when there's model railway around!
 Depending on where you are and what the model railway following is like in your area you could quickly grab the attention of would-be buyers at the car boot.
 While the nostalgic sound of this has a echo from the past, this way be a very slow way to off load an inherited model railway collection and it may take many car-boots and rainy days to get shot of.
 Your return might vary based on how good at negotiating you are and how popular the items are.
 For us car boots and dodging the rain wasn't our cup of tea, so we ruled this one out, but it is of course another option.